Zaxeli/state_channel_xo/README.md

 ## Caveats:
 ---

-1. In the current implementation, may things have been hardcoded in.
+1. In the current implementation, many things have been hardcoded in.
-2. Griefing (players not cooperating, e.g. delaying respons to deny victory) is not tackled yet.
+2. Griefing (players not cooperating, e.g. delaying respons to deny victory) and draws are not addressed yet.
 3. The current implementation serves as a proof-of-concept more than anything else.
 4. The UI is through the terminal window and can be a bit unwieldy.
 5. Live Ethereum blockchain network is not used, instead ganache-cli (Ethereum RPC cient) is used.

 ## Design
 ---
-\

 The challenger is implemented in client.js and is called 'client' in the code.